Artificial selection of communities drives the emergence of structured interactions: Model and Methods

-We model a population of $n$ communities that undergo cycles of ecological growth, selection and reproduction, as explained in Fig. \ref{fig:evol_dyn}.
-The ecological dynamics within a cycle is described as a function of a continuous time variable $t$.
-Reproduction occurs via monoparental seeding of the next community generation ('propagule' reproduction \cite{williamsArtificialSelectionSimulated2007,changEngineeringComplexCommunities2021a}).
-The successive cycles, or community generations, are indexed with a discrete variable $\tau$.
-Selection is applied by letting the probability that a community reproduce depend upon a collective function, evaluated at $t=T$, the duration of one generation.
-The evolutionary dynamics that we aim to describe consists in the change of the community composition across multiple generations.
+\markasnew{Our goal is to describe how community-level selection shapes interactions between species, and how these changes affect the selected function.
+To this avail, we consider a population of $n$ communities that undergo cycles of ecological growth, selection and reproduction, as illustrated in Fig. {\ref{fig:evol_dyn}}.
+The ecological dynamics within a cycle is described by a deterministic model, as often done in numerical models that addressed similar questions} \citep{pennModellingArtificialEcosystem2003,williamsArtificialSelectionSimulated2007,changEngineeringComplexCommunities2021a,vessman_novel_2023}. \markasnew{The abundance $N_i$ of any species $i$ belonging to the community is therefore a function of} a continuous time variable $t$.
+Selection is applied by letting the probability that a community reproduces depend upon a collective function, evaluated at $t=T$, the duration of one community generation.
+Reproduction occurs via monoparental seeding of the next community generation ('propagule' reproduction).
+Community generations are indexed with a discrete variable $\tau$.
+The evolutionary dynamics that we aim to describe consists in the change of the community composition\markasnew{, thus of the species' abundance, across multiple generations.
+Such changes are associated to the evolution of} ecological parameters, notably inter-specific interactions.
 For simplicity, we assume that mutations only occur in newborn communities, so that within one collective generation species abundances are only ruled by the ecological dynamics.

-In the following, we first detail the model for the dynamics of a single community within one generation, and then the rules for community reproduction and mutation. \paragraph*{Ecological dynamic.} Each of the $n$ communities is composed of $S$ species with continuous abundances $(N_i)_{i=1,\dots,S}$, whose variation is described by the generalized Lotka-Volterra equations \cite{van_den_berg_ecological_2022}:
+In the following, we first detail the model for the dynamics of a single community within one generation, and then the rules for community reproduction and mutation.